-Top 5 Prehistoric Predators of Ice Age North America
+Ice Age Predators in Prehistoric North America

 Prehistoric North America was rife with ferocious predators.
 It might surprise some people to know that many of the most incredible beasts lived not all that long ago.
-They were formidable hunters that thrived during the Pleistocene Epoch, the age of megafauna in North America.
+They were formidable hunters that thrived during the Pleistocene Epoch (~2,580,000 to 11,700 years ago), the age of megafauna in North America.

-1. Smilodon Fatalis: The Saber-toothed Cat
+1. The Saber-Toothed Cat (Smilodon Fatalis)

 The saber-toothed cat is perhaps the most widely known prehistoric North American predator.
 This is Smilodon fatalis, a hunter with a pair of 7-inch dagger-like upper canine teeth.
-Large, male specimens would have weighed over 600 pounds.
+Large male specimens would have weighed over 600 pounds.
 To put this in perspective, adult male African lions average around 400 pounds.

-Smilodon was an effective hunter, taking down ancient bison, deer and camels among other moderate-size herbivores.
+Smilodon was an effective hunter, taking down ancient bison, deer, and camels, among other moderate-size herbivores.
 Despite artist renditions of saber-toothed cats jumping on the backs of giant mammoths, this was probably unrealistic.
-Just as modern African lions wouldn’t tackle a healthy, adult elephant it is more likely Smilodon would have preferred to prey on juvenile mammoths.
+Just as modern African lions wouldn’t tackle a healthy, adult elephant, it is more likely Smilodon would have preferred to prey on juvenile mammoths.

-2. American Lion: Panthera Leo Atrox
+2. American Lion (Panthera Leo Atrox)

 There were once lions in North America, and we’re not talking about mountain lions.
 The American lion (Panthera leo atrox) was much bigger than modern African lions, and some individuals would have approached 800 pounds.
 Next to the short-faced bear, this was the biggest and baddest of prehistoric North American predators.

-3. Arctodus Simus: The Giant Short-faced Bear
+3. The Giant Short-Faced Bear (Arctodus Simus)

-The short-faced bear wasn’t just bigger than modern-day brown bears, it was faster.
-With proportionately long legs this bear was a runner, and all but the fastest of its prey wouldn’t have stood a chance.
+The short-faced bear wasn’t just bigger than modern-day brown bears—it was faster.
+With proportionately long legs, this bear was a runner, and all but the fastest of its prey wouldn’t have stood a chance.

 4. Dire Wolf (Canis Dirus)

-Though no taller than a modern gray wolf, the dire wolf was significantly heavier with a more powerful build.
+Though no taller than a modern gray wolf, the dire wolf was significantly heavier with a more robust build.
 This is evidenced by the thicker bone structure found in dire wolf fossils, and some experts estimate it may have outweighed modern gray wolves by 50 pounds.

 Despite its formidable size, evidence suggests the dire wolf was a pack hunter like most modern wolves.
 This may have meant it was capable of tackling larger prey than any other predator of its day.

-5. Miracinonyx: The American Cheetah
+5. The American Cheetah (Miracinonyx)

-Of all the predators that stalked North America during the last ice age, the American Cheetah (Miracinonyx) is probably the least-known, but possibly the most interesting.
-While of a separate genus, it was similar in build to modern cheetahs in Africa, but much larger, with some individuals topping 200 pounds.
+Of all the predators that stalked North America during the last Ice Age, the American Cheetah (Miracinonyx) is probably the least-known but possibly the most interesting.
+While of a separate genus, it was similar in build to modern cheetahs in Africa but much larger, with some individuals topping 200 pounds.
 Evidence suggests the American Cheetah may have employed similar hunting tactics as its extant African namesake, relying on similar speed.